JamesTwisleton/ai-persona-app/README.md

 ## Persona Compass Application
 1. Navigate to [python](./code/python/) folder.

-2. Run the bash script 'compose_docker.sh' to build, or if pre-build - to launch the application.
+2. Run the bash script 'compose_docker.sh' to build, or if already built - to launch the application.
     ```bash
-    bash compose_docker.sh
+    ./compose_docker.sh
     ```
+    To rebuild the app after code changes, run:
+    ```bash
+    ./compose_docker.sh --rebuild
+    ```

 3. Follow the first of the two browser links that are generated.
+Press CTRL+C in the terminal to stop the app.